Luming-L/NGG/presentation.md

 	- extract reads from raw data
 	- save reads in a database, and split the database into blocks
 - patch phase
+	- overlap by block-against-block alignment
-	- detect and correct reads artifacts
+	- detect and correct reads artifacts (patch reads)
 		- untrimmed adapters
 		- polymerase strand jumps
 		- ligation chimeras